International Festival of the Sea, 2001

-According to the event's patron, Her Royal Highness the Princess Royal, the festival was a "celebration of all things maritime".
+According to the event's patron, Anne, Princess Royal, the festival was a "celebration of all things maritime".

 History

 The first International Festival of the Sea took place in Bristol in 1996 with the Royal Navy as primary participants.
 Following the declining numbers of visitors to Portsmouth Navy Day's encouraged the Royal Navy to invite the festival to Portsmouth for the first time in 1998.
-The event was highly successful with over 200,000 visitors.
-So the festival returned in 2001.
+The event had over 200,000 visitors and returned in 2001.

-Special Events
+Special events

 Many events were held during the four days of the festival.
 Most of the spectacular events were military in genre, some displaying the most modern of hardware, whilst others showed of historical equipment.
 Other events, such as concerts and children's activities.

 Operation Island Storm

 The main military event of the festival was Operation Island Storm, a demonstration of British military ability confronted by a situation most likely in today's world.
 It involved a hostage situation off the West African coast, and the Royal Marines operation to free them.

 A specially constructed island in the harbour was the site of the action, which was held every afternoon of the event.
 It was the biggest display of British military hardware during the whole of 2001.